Filip Kurto: Club career

-Kurto began his career when he was 7 years old at Naki Olsztyn.
+Kurto began his career when he was seven years old at Naki Olsztyn.
 In 2005, he moved to OKS 1945 Olsztyn youth team.
 In 2006 Kurto joined Warmia Olsztyn.
 In 2007, he moved to Promień Opalenica.
-In the 2008–09 season he played regularly for the Promień first squad in the Polish Third League.
+In the 2008–09 season, he played regularly for the Promień first squad in the Polish fourth tier.
 In December 2008, he was invited by Wisła Kraków for a trial.
 In March 2009, he moved to Wisła Kraków.
 In July 2009 Kurto signed a new three-year contract with Wisła Kraków.
 In July 2013, Kurto moved to Dutch side Roda JC Kerkrade on a free transfer.
 In September 2013, Kurto scored an own goal during a 3–3 draw against FC Utrecht in the Eredivisie.
 He was released in July 2014 and signed with FC Dordrecht later on.
 After the relegation of FC Dordrecht, Kurto found a new Eredivisie club in Excelsior.